uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 * Screenshot images
 * Notes

-Before you hit Submit, make sure you’ve done the following:
+Before you hit Submit, make sure you’ve done whichever of these applies to you:

 - [ ] Follow the [18F Front End Coding Style Guide](https://pages.18f.gov/frontend/#css).
 - [ ] Run `scss-lint` Sass linter and and make sure the tests have passed.